foureyes/csci-ua.0479-spring2020-001/slides/db/normalization.md

 * {:.fragment} so... a relational database is a collection of "relations" (a bunch of tables)
 * {:.fragment} it's a little more nuanced than this, as relations have certain properties
 	* most of those properties are directly applicable to the tables that represent them
 * {:.fragment} this idea of a _relational data model_ came from Edgar (E.F.)
-Codd in the early 1970's... and has been refined by other since...
+Codd in the early 1970's... and has been refined by others since...
 </section>